 Example of an incident impact value

-If you are creating new values for a specific company, you must first read this entire section, starting with Incident priority and weight ranges.
+If you are creating new values for a specific company, you must first read this entire section, starting with Configuring incident priority and weight ranges.

 - To create a new value for a specific company perform the following tasks.